wbcsd/data-exchange-protocol/decisions/log/0039-consistent-typing-real-numbers.md

   - `pcf.dqi.completenessDQR`
   - `pcf.dqi.reliabilityDQR`

+- Note: property `version` will stay a Number as it will always be an integer.

 - Add a guideline to the Tech Specs, aiding the addition of future properties, as well as guiding the types in data extensions:
     - For integers (*and only* for integers) use the JSON **Number** type and include the `integer` format specifier in the OpenAPI schema.